DemocracyEarth/press/README.md

 # Democracy Earth Press Kit
-A set of ressources about the Democracy Earth Foundation to share with journalists/media inquiries.
+A set of resources about the Democracy Earth Foundation to share with journalists/media inquiries.

 ## About Democracy Earth Foundation